brianglass/anastasis/files/lenten_matins.md

 Song of the Mother of God.

 A maiden mother hymns her Son and God:
-In hymns GodÂ’s Mother now we magnify.
+In hymns God’s Mother now we magnify.

 My soul magnifies the Lord, and my spirit has rejoiced in God my Saviour.